waterbottlekittkatt08/dk64-lz-randomizer/dev/bugList.md

 - K Rool CS Skip doesn't work sometimes
 - Galleon Water Level / Fungi day setting causes inconsistencies until you load area where the change occurs (lighthouse/clock)
 - Fake K Rool Phase fix not always working
-- Fix object deload bug (this seems like a DK64 bug that LZR causes)
-- Savestates can cause crashes
-- Exits seem to be reappearing
-	- Seed 420: Exiting T&S/Cranky/Candy in Factory > Exiting Funky in Aztec
-	- Parent Exit stuff?
-- Crashes from invalid exit values exiting global maps
 - Spawning Japes Mountain GB not working
-- Tiny Caves Bonus not working
-- Turning on Lighthouse CS doesn't work properly
-- Free seal GB not obtainable
 - Kasplat pens use the spawn coordinates as xmin and zmin

 ## BUGS THAT HAVE BEEN FIXED